 The Lungs are particularly weakened by (long-term) grief, sorrow and sadness, also worry.
-(See also my book on this.)
+(See my book on how Stress is treated.)

 These often cause tension, leading to Qi stagnation, and in particular, Lung Qi stagnation.
 That stops your Lungs working and makes you feel tired.

 4. Bad habits that affect the Lungs include poor posture, such as

 All of these stop your lungs from breathing properly.
 That makes your (bad) habits into another asthma cause.
 These bad habits make it easier for Phlegm to collect in your lungs and harder for your lungs to clear it out.
 Phlegm is a big issue in Chinese medicine, see below.

 5. Pregnancy induced asthma can come about as the baby grows and its size prevents the proper movement of Qi in your lungs.
 See also Phlegm, below.

 If your Lungs can't absorb Qi, your total energy diminishes and your body demands that your Kidney energy makes up the difference.